gennovative/micro-fleet/docs/concepts/service-lifecycle.md

 ## **Lifecycle events**

-[`MicroServiceBase`](https://github.com/gennovative/micro-fleet-microservice/blob/master/src/app/microservice/MicroServiceBase.ts) is an abstract class which should be inherited by all service instances.
+[`MicroServiceBase`](https://github.com/gennovative/micro-fleet-microservice/blob/master/src/app/microservice/MicroServiceBase.ts) from package `@micro-fleet/microservice` is an abstract class which should be inherited by all service instances.
 After its `start()` method is called, it fires up these lifecycle events:

 _onStarting_: At this point, all [dependencies](./dependency-injection.md) have been registered.
 This is the right time to attach [add-on](./service-add-on.md) to you service.